seaflow-uw/seaflow-web/content/research/_index.md

   caption: ''
   image: ocean.jpg
 ---
-Phytoplankton are the invisible engines of our oceans, driving the biological carbon pump that regulates Earth's climate.
-We use technologies like the SeaFlow cytometer to collect high-resolution observations of phytoplankton populations across ocean basins, driving the development of computational and statistical models, including matrix population models, to understand phytoplankton dynamics across diverse spatial and temporal scales.
+The Ribalet Lab is a biological oceanography lab at the University of Washington.
+We combine flow cytometry with statistical modeling to understand how marine phytoplankton communities respond to environmental change across ocean basins.
+Our work addresses fundamental processes governing marine carbon cycling and ecosystem dynamics by quantifying how environmental factors drive phytoplankton growth, mortality, and community structure.

 <br>